cypnk/Bare/README.md

 Bare will also create an archive of all posts and create a syndication
 feed of the most recent ones.

+An about page can be created by editing *posts/about/main.md*.
+Additional
+about pages can be added to the same directory and again the URL
+is the filename.

 Bare understands a rudimentary subset of [Markdown](https://daringfireball.net/projects/markdown/) and will filter HTML
 for you.